Professor Caroline Elliott

 firstname.lastname@example.org | 01484 471032

 Caroline has been Professor of Industrial Economics at the University of Huddersfield since January 2014.
 She is Director for Teaching and Learning in the Business School and leads the Economics and Learning Development Groups.
 She started her career as a research assistant at the University of Manchester, before working as a lecturer then senior lecturer at Lancaster University.
 She has also taught at the Universities of Liverpool and Kentucky.
-Caroline is the editor of Cogent Economics and Finance, and The Economics Review.
+Caroline is the editor of Cogent Economics and Finance, and on the editorial board for The Economic Review.
 She has won a number of awards for teaching, including the inaugural Economics Network Teaching Award, and the Lancaster University Sir Alastair Pilkington Teaching Prize.
 She has had a long association with The Economics Network, and continues to be an Associate and Departmental Contact for The Economics Network.

 - Professor of Industrial Economics, University of Huddersfield, 2014 onwards